Lab 1: Entra ID Easy Button integration

 Warning

-In order to keep the Azure AD tenant clean, it is important you delete your application in the Guided Configuration, when your demo is finished.
+In order to keep the Entra ID tenant clean, it is important you delete your application in the Guided Configuration, when your demo is finished.

 1. In Guided Configuration menu, click on the Undeploy icon for IIS-Bluesky, then OK.
 After it finishes, do the same for IIS-Vanilla.
 You don’t need to do anything for IIS-baseline.